cnchenpu/sys-net-admin/perfmon.md

 ### Memory statistics in the vmstat:
 - **swpd**
   - The amount of virtual memory currently in use.
-As free memory reaches low thresholds, more data is paged to the swap device.
+  - If the swap device sustained, the memory is shortage on the system.
 - **free**
   - The amount of physical RAM currently available to running applications.
+  - Low amounts of free memory are a good sign that caches are effectively used unless there are sustained writes to the swap device and disk.
 - **buff**
   - The amount of physical memory in the buffer cache as a result of read() and write() operations.
 - **cache**